BIG-MAP/FINALES2/README.md

     1. Run `docker build -t finales:v0.1 .` (Do not overlook the trailing dot.)

     1. Run `docker-compose up`
+        1. If the command `docker-compose up` raises the following error `external volume "finales_data" not found`, set the line 18 in the yaml file to `external: false`

     1. Visit http://127.0.0.1:8888/lab?token=qwerty0123 in your browser to check, if the container is running or use the Docker desktop app for this

+1. If you use VS code, download and install the following extensions:
+    1. Docker
+    1. Dev Containers

+1. Open the Docker Desktop application

+1. Click on the Docker icon in the left sided navigation bar in VS Code and start the container called finalesv0.1

+1. Click on the icon for the remote explorer in the left sided navigation bar in VS Code

+1. Find the finales2docker in the list, hover over it and click the left most icon that pops up

+1. This opens a new VS Code window within the Docker

+1. Open the root folder "\"

+1. Navigate to the directory called "data"

+1. Create a folder called "ssh_keys"

+1. Create a file called "github_key" and add your private key to this file

+1. Navigate into the "ssh_keys" directory

+1. Use the command `chmod 400 github_key` to change the permissions of the "github_key" file to read only

+1. Navigate back to the "data" directory and clone the FINALES2 Github repository

+# Get started with FINALES2

+1. Install the FINALES2 package in editable mode
+    1. Navigate to the FINALES2 repository in the Docker
+    1. `pip install -e .`

+# Start FINALES2

 1. Initialize the database of FINALES by running `finales db init`